scorecard-ai/scorecard-python/examples/README.md

 - Response model, finish reason, tokens used
 - Completion text
 - Errors and exceptions
+- Streaming responses (accumulated as stream is consumed)

 All traces include GenAI semantic conventions compatible with the Scorecard backend.